VR-Nima/Robot-Status/README.md

 ### Next Steps

-Check out the full documentation at [docs.mentra.glass](https://docs.mentra.glass/core-concepts)
+To extend the app further, read the Mentra SDK documentation at [docs.mentra.glass](https://docs.mentra.glass/core-concepts)

 #### Subscribing to events

-You can listen for transcriptions, translations, and other events within the onSession function.
+You can listen for events within the onSession function.
+You can use that to replace the on-screen variables with whatever you'd like.

+### NOTE

+All data displayed in the app currently is synthetic placeholder data meant to simulate live temperature changes on a humanoid robot.